FIFTY2Technology/ansible-role-restic_server/README.md

 This role installs `rest-server` ([see here for sourcecode](https://github.com/restic/rest-server)), an HTTP REST server for restic clients with additional authentication and TLS support.
 All users from the password-store are registered in the `.htpasswd` file (append only so far).

 # Requirements
-* A trusted SSL certificate is required (we use Let's Encrypt).
-If it is not trusted (e.g. self-signed), restic clients must be run with the additional flag `--cacert` (not yet implemented).
+* If using SSL certificates, it must exist before this role is applied (otherwise, starting the server will fail).
+If it is a self-signed certificate, restic clients must be run with the additional flag `--cacert` (not yet implemented).
   * SSL certificates must be accessible by user `rest-server`.
+  * If no SSL certificate is used, make sure to template clients with `rest:http://`.
 * Installation is currently only supported for x86_64 architecture.
 * Installation is currently only supported on Linux distributions using systemd.
+* Depending on how you store client REST passwords, you might want to deploy those automatically.
+  * REST authentication passwords are not deployed automatically to the server by this role by default.
+  * Example: Install [pass](https://www.passwordstore.org/) on the Ansible runner and configure for password storage.
+See `tasks/add_rest_accounts.yml` for example, and ([see example configuration](https://www.fifty2.eu/innovation/how-we-provide-i-t-secrets-through-passwordstore-in-ansible-at-fifty2/)).
+  * Other example: See "default" molecule scenario in `restic_remote` role.
+It stores REST passwords in `host_vars` and deploys them in a similar way as the example above.
-* [pass](https://www.passwordstore.org/) installed on the Ansible runner and configured for password storage. ([See example configuration](https://www.fifty2.eu/innovation/how-we-provide-i-t-secrets-through-passwordstore-in-ansible-at-fifty2/)) Backup encryption password and REST authentication password creation are the backup client's concern (done in `restic_client` role).
+  * Backup encryption password and REST authentication password (through custom REST repository template) creation are the backup client's concern (done in `restic_client` role).

 ## Remote backup clients
 The server is capable of connecting to restic clients via SSH, if they can't reach the backup server directly, and trigger backup jobs there.
 This feature is described in further detail in the [`restic_remote` README](https://github.com/FIFTY2Technology/ansible-role-restic_remote/blob/main/README.md).
-This role configures only basic requirements for this functionality.
+This role configures basic requirements for this functionality, but this doesn't influence "normal" operation in case you choose to not deploy any remote backup clients.

 # Role Variables
 All variables which can be overridden are stored in defaults/main.yml file as well as in table below.